holgerbrandl/kravis/README.md

 ## Supported Data Input Formats

-1. It can handle any `Iterable<T>` as input and allow to build plot specs using a type-save API
+1. It can handle any `Iterable<T>` as input and allows to create plots using a type-save builder DSL

 2. It can handle any kind of tabular data via [krangl](https://github.com/holgerbrandl/krangl) data-frames